NEWS AND UPDATES

 Demery is so fortunate to have an incredible vocation that he loves which both challenges and fulfills him.
 Yet, none of what he does would be as meaningful to him without an audience to share it with.
 Stay up to date on all the latest news about the productions, events, and community work he's involved with by having a look at his most recent projects below.

-ROB DEMERY GETS HIS FIRST TONY NOMINATION AFTER HIS BROADWAY DEBUT!
+ROB DEMERY GETS HIS FIRST TONY NOMINATION AND WIN AFTER HIS BROADWAY DEBUT!

 Best Revival of a Play